johanley/special-relativity-core/README.md

 **Characterizing a mass particle in SR requires two additional items.**
 In kinematics, everything comes from the position <b>r</b>(t).
-In Newtonian kinematics, there are 3 items characterizing a mass particle:
+In Newtonian kinematics, there are 3 main items characterizing a mass particle:
   - <b>r</b>(t) position
   - <b>v</b>(t) velocity
   - <b>a</b>(t) acceleration

-In SR, there are 5 items characterizing a mass particle:
+In SR, there are 5 main items characterizing a mass particle:
   - <b>r</b>(t) position
   - <b>v</b>(t) velocity
   - <b>a</b>(t) acceleration